 Where to Stay in Rainy Season

 You could check into one of our suggested Seminyak stays, which include chic boutique hotels and stylish beach resorts but rainy season is a good time to rent villas in Bali, especially if you’re travelling with family and friends.
-There’s so much more space than there is in a hotel room, so you can spread out to play board games, hide away to read a book, or cook a meal together.
+There’s so much more space than there is in a hotel room, so you can spread out to play board games, hide away to read a book, or cook a meal together – one of our favourite the things to do in Bali when it rains.
 The last time we stayed in a villa in Bali it was for two weeks in Tumbak Bayuh village.
 Family came to stay and there was more than enough space to socialise, but also lovely nooks for quiet time.

 Get to Arty Ubud